cclaerhout/xen_QuoteME/readme.txt

 **********************************
 This addon allows you to select some text in a message and quote it into the editor with a little popup I had this addon on vBulletin and my members and I loved it.
 So now here it is on XenForo :)

+Since version 1.6 :
+	> The quotes can be saved inside the user broswer memory to have a "transPage" mode which is kind of cross threads multi quotes mode.
+	> You also have an option to automatically activate the QuoteME popup after selected some text in a post OR you can activate the QuoteME popup once a trigger has been pressed (located at the top right of the thread)

 Works with
 > the TinyMCE editor